A tensor formalism for multilayer network centrality measures using the Einstein product: Tensor functions and centrality measures for multilayer networks

-The entries of the adjacency tensor $\A\in\R^{N\times L\times N\times L}$ of an unweighted multilayer network tell us whether there is an edge between any pairs of nodes (from the same or different layers).
+The entries of the adjacency tensor $\A\in\R^{N\times K_1\times\ldots K_d\times N\times K_1\times\ldots K_d}$ of an unweighted undirected multilayer network tell us whether there is an edge between any pair of nodes (between the same or different layers).
 The entries of the Einstein product of the adjacency tensor $\A$ with itself,